Extensor indicis muscle

+Anatomical illustration depicting several deep muscles of the posterior aspect of the right forearm and hand.
+The extensor indicis is labeled 6.
+(From Testut's Anatomy.)

 In human anatomy, the extensor indicis (proprius) is a narrow, elongated skeletal muscle in the deep layer of the dorsal forearm, placed medial to, and parallel with, the extensor pollicis longus.
 Its tendon goes to the index finger, which it extends.

 Structure

 It arises from the distal third of the dorsal part of the body of the ulna and from the interosseous membrane.
 It runs through the fourth tendon compartment together with the extensor digitorum, from where it projects into the dorsal aponeurosis of the index finger.

 Opposite the head of the second metacarpal bone, it joins the ulnar side of the tendon of the extensor digitorum which belongs to the index finger.

 Like the extensor digiti minimi (i.e. the extensor of the little finger), the tendon of the extensor indicis runs and inserts on the ulnar side of the tendon of the common extensor digitorum.
 The extensor indicis lacks the juncturae tendinum interlinking the tendons of the extensor digitorum on the dorsal side of the hand.